abantes/coffeeday/README.md

   <img src=".github/preview.png" alt="Exemplo da interface no desktop" style="width: 100%;">
 </div>

-## About this projetc:
+## About this projetc

+☕ This project is an idea created to be an e-commerce of coffees, cakes and sweets, with a focus on in the user experience.
 You can view the layout of this project by clicking [here](https://abantes.github.io/coffeeday/).

 * Responsive Coffee Website Using HTML CSS & JavaScript
 * Smooth scrolling in each section.